Miami Wrongful Death Attorneys

 - Lost wages based on the expected earnings of the deceased if the untimely death had not occurred

 - Loss of consortium to cover emotional damages of the surviving family members

 - Mental pain and suffering of the survivors

 - Loss of support and services that would have been provided by the deceased (Taking care of the kids, cooking meals, driving children to school, mowing the lawn, cleaning the pool, and countless other valuable services family members provide to each other for free)

 - Punitive damages to potentially punish the defendant for the behavior that led to the death

 - Loss of net accumulations of the Estate (how much money the person would have saved and passed on to their survivors if they lived a full life)

 The Estate may also be awarded damages if a survival action is filed.
 The various damages available to each set of survivors depends on the specific facts of each case.
 You should hire an experienced wrongful death attorney to help you maximize the recovery to the survivors.

-How Much Is a Wrongful Death Case Worth?
+How Much Is a Wrongful Death Case Worth in Florida?

 Each wrongful death case has a different value.
 It is hard to predict how much money a jury might award for a wrongful death.
 However, we have a method that we use to calculate how much a wrongful death case might be worth when we are working on these cases.
 First, we evaluate how many survivors will be able to make a claim.
 Second, we review the categories damages available to the survivors.
 Are the survivors minor children who will be claiming loss of parental guidance and support and services?
 Is the survivor a spouse who will be claiming loss of consortium?
 The categories of damages available to each survivor plays a very important role in calculating damages.
 Third, we assess liability.
 The circumstances that cause the death can have play an aggravating role in the jurors’ minds and cause them to award a larger sum.
 For example, a jury is likely to award a greater damages award against a drunk driver than they might be against a person who’s negligence is slight.